Is your loved one missing or murdered and you have nowhere else to turn?

 What is the National Institute for Law & Justice?

-The National Institute for Law and Justice (NILJ) is a registered 501(c)3 nonprofit organization co-founded by retired NYPD Detective, Mark Pucci and entrepreneur/author, Kiersten Hathcock.
+The National Institute for Law and Justice (NILJ) is a registered 501(c)3 nonprofit organization co-founded by retired NYPD Detective, Mark Pucci and Shark Tank-winning entrepreneur/ volunteer intuitive medium, Kiersten Hathcock.
 Over the past 30 years, the co-founders have seen countless families struggle to afford investigative services while searching for answers regarding missing loved ones (adults & children), unexplained & suspicious deaths, misclassified suicides, homicides (current & cold case), and missing and murdered Indigenous people.

 When a case goes cold and there is nowhere else to turn, the average cost of private investigative services is $30,000.
 Many families are forced to give up their search.